sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-02/chapter-04/README.md

 Deploying the contract object `instance` to the Bitcoin network requires bitcoins.
 To do this, we need to access the wallet first to get bitcoins.
 Here we take [sensilet](https://sensilet.com) as an example to introduce how to access the wallet.

+After installing the **sensilet** wallet, click the settings button in the upper right corner to switch to the testnet.
+Then copy your wallet address and go to our [faucet](https://scrypt.io/#faucet) to claim testnet BSV.

 ## Wallet implementation